 Poor ventilation in your old hives will expose the bees to imminent death threats.
 The bees will lack sufficient air and hence will basically suffocate to death.
 Poor ventilation can also lead to blocked vents which frustrates the bees since they can’t move out of the hive to defecate.

 Pests and diseases such as mice, honey badgers, and varroa mites will often infest the hive during winter months since the bees are clustered together and rarely fight back.
 This is due to the cold and wet conditions which keep the bees sedentary.

 The failure to install mouse guards in good time will expose your bees to death.

 4. Low food reserves

-If the honey runs out before the winter is over, they’ll either starve or you give them supplementary food such as raw sugar.
+If the honey runs out before winter is over, they’ll either starve or feed on supplementary food such as raw sugar.

 5. Strong winds

 If the hive isn’t shielded from winds during the winter, a lot of it will get into the hive and freeze up the bees.
 Essentially, the entries and exits to your hive should not face the windward direction to prevent this.